Skip to main content

 • payout_sent

-Most merchants only need to handle: paid, cancelled, refunded (+ optionally underpaid).
+Most merchants only need to handle: paid, cancelled, refunded (+ optionally underpaid, chargeback).

 When a webhook has a secret, Niftipay signs the payload and includes: